Board Members

 The Association of Hospice and Palliative Care Chaplains

-is the UK body which exists to promote good standards among chaplains involved in the pastoral and spiritual care of people facing death from a life threatening illness, as they seek to:
+is the UK body which exists to promote good standards among chaplains/spiritual care professionals involved in the pastoral and spiritual care of people facing death from a life threatening illness, as they seek to:

 • Assess and address complex spiritual and religious needs